How to Conquer Stage Fright

 During one performance I left out a complete line of music!
 This increased my nervous tension for the rest of the night’s performance, completely unsettling me.
 When the performance ended, I felt let down and unhappy… feeling like I had ruined something I practiced so hard for.

-After the performance, from the chatter around me, I realized some hadn’t noticed anything different and those who did said it was an “out of the ordinary” arrangement of the music.
+However, after the performance, from the chatter around me, I realized some hadn’t noticed anything different and those who did said it was an “out of the ordinary” arrangement of the music.
 So, the next night I left out the same line of music again… this time on purpose!”
-Janice Deonne
+Janice De Silva

 Let’s leave the nerves behind.